9gustin/react-boilerplate/README.md

 #### Deploy
 The app contains the "deploy" command.
 That deploy the React App to Firebase.
 You must have installed [Firebase Cli](https://firebase.google.com/docs/cli?hl=es) and logged with your user.
-For that you have to replace "PROJECT_ID" for you project id into .firebaserc.
+After you have to replace "PROJECT_ID" for you project id into .firebaserc.
 Like that:

 ```JSON
 {